juliankrispel/jkrsp/content/blog/slate-js-plugin-system/index.md

 ---
-title: Why you need a plugin system for slate-js and how to roll your own.
+title: How to roll your own plugin system
 date: "2022-03-07T13:37:00.284Z"
-description: Rolling your own plugin system is actually surprisingly simple.
-In this article I'll go over the benefits my clients see from adopting them and how to roll your own.
+description: Building your own plugin system is actually surprisingly simple.
+In this article I'll go over the benefits you see from adopting them and how to roll your own.
 image: composable-editor.png
 draft: false
 ---